-All legal matters incident to the authorization, the issuance, the sale and the delivery of the Bonds and Notes are subject to the approval of GluckWalrath LLP, Trenton, New Jersey, Bond Counsel to the Township, whose approving legal opinions will be delivered with the Bonds and Notes substantially in the forms set forth as Appendix "E" and Appendix "F", respectively.
-Certain legal matters will be passed on for the Township by the Township Attorney.
+All legal matters incident to the authorization, the issuance, the sale and the delivery of the Notes are subject to the approval of GluckWalrath LLP, Freehold, New Jersey, Bond Counsel to the Township, whose approving legal opinions will be delivered with the Notes substantially in the form set forth as Appendix "D".
+Certain legal matters will be passed on for the Township by the Township Solicitor.